 Dear sisters, this is what I want to tell you today: Don’t stop believing — not only who you are in Christ, but also who your Daddy is.
 God calls you by name, and He is able to do the impossible in and through you.

-Once I arrived at DFL, I knew the reason God had wanted me to be there (other than to connect with a bunch of amazing people, of course).
-He wanted me there because He wanted to strengthen my faith and confirm in my heart what He’s been asking me to believe: that He didn’t put this book writing and speaking passion and dream into my heart for no reason; that He is still the God of miracles; that He is able to heal me from my chronic illness; and that His timing really is perfect.
+Once I arrived at the DFL Conference, I knew why God had wanted me to be there.
+He wanted me there because He wanted to strengthen my faith and confirm in my heart what He’d been asking me to believe: that He is still the God of miracles; that I will see healing manifest from all of the physical challenges I’ve faced; and that His timing really is perfect.

 I don’t know what God is asking you to believe in this season of life you’re in, but I know one step is all it takes to build your faith.
 And you can take that one step right here, right now.

-In her keynote DFL message Thursday night, Debbie Lindell talked about how to build your faith, using scripture from Luke 1:26-45.
+In her keynote message at the DFL Conference, Debbie Lindell talked about how to build your faith, using scripture from Luke 1:26-45.
 I want to share some of my notes with you from her message to encourage you today.
 I might have touched on some of these points earlier in this post, but it’s always good to be reminded of things, I think!

 - Believing begins with hearing from God (v.
 28)